google/WebFundamentals/src/content/en/updates/posts/2015/12/security-panel.markdown

 You’ll now know at a glance why your site does or does not get the little green badge of awesomeness.

 Have **mixed content** appear out of nowhere?
 No worries.
-We show it directly on the overview, and a click brings you to as filtered view of the Network Panel, so you can quickly look at the offending requests:
+We show it directly on the overview, and a click brings you to a filtered view of the Network Panel, so you can quickly look at the offending requests:

 (image)